Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

-- Log into Jenkins in your web browser (Jenkins is typically deployed at a URL like http://<JENKINS_HOST_IP>:8080/jenkins)
+- Log into Jenkins in your web browser.
+Jenkins is typically deployed at a URL like http://<JENKINS_HOST_IP>:8080/jenkins.

 - We’re going to start by installing some Jenkins plugins.
-Select “Manage Jenkins” on the left and then “Manage Plugins” in the new menu that appears.
+Select Manage Jenkins on the left and then Manage Plugins in the new menu that appears.

-b.
-“Git plugin” (version 3.30)Select “Install without Restart” and then, on the Installation page, check the box which says “Restart Jenkins when installation is complete and no jobs are running”
+- Select Install without Restart and then, on the Installation page, check the box, Restart Jenkins when installation is complete, and no jobs are running.

-- Return to the main Jenkins menu form step 1.
-On the left, select “New Item”
+- Return to the main Jenkins menu from step 1.
+On the left, select New Item.

-- Provide the name “Parabank Deploy and Test” and select “Freestyle” project and then OK
+- Provide the name Parabank Deploy and Test and select Freestyle project and then OK.

-- Scroll to the bottom of the page and under Build add an “Execute Windows batch command” build step (if you’re using Linux, select “Execute shell” instead):
+- Scroll to the bottom of the page and under Build add an Execute Windows batch command build step.
+If you’re using Linux, select Execute shell, instead.

 - Copy the contents of the script here and paste it into the new build step field.
-You need to change the values of the two variables at the top of the script to reflect the path to your own localsettings.properties file and where you want a temporary workspace to be created (SOAtest will create this workspace during the testing process).
-Comments in the script explain what is happening on each line:
+You need to change the values of the two variables at the top of the script to reflect the path to your own localsettings.properties file and where you want a temporary workspace to be created.
+SOAtest will create this workspace during the testing process.
+Comments in the script explain what is happening on each line.

 - That’s it.
-We’re now ready to execute our Jenkins job!
-Make sure you first close all open instances of SOAtest.
-Then select Save at the bottom of the configuration menu, and click “Build Now” on the left:
+Now, we’re ready to execute our Jenkins job!
+Make sure to first close all open instances of SOAtest.
+Then select Save at the bottom of the configuration menu and click Build Now on the left.

-The log will say “SUCCESS” at the end if everything worked correctly.
-This means you’ve successfully pulled a SOAtest test project from Github, deployed a Docker container with Parabank and executed tests against this Parabank instance.
-At the end of the process, we automatically stopped the Parabank container and deleted our temp_workspace to clean up our environment.
-But wait a second, you may have noticed from looking at the logs that we had some test failures…Yes, a few of our tests against Parabank failed.
+- The logs will output SUCCESS status at the end of your job if everything worked correctly.
+This means you’ve successfully pulled a SOAtest test project from GitHub, deployed a Docker container with Parabank, and executed tests against this Parabank application.
+At the end of the process, we automatically killed the Parabank container and deleted our temp_workspace to clean up the build environment.
+But you may have noticed from looking at the logs that we had some test failures.
+Yes, a few of our tests against Parabank failed.